 Our day of whitewater rafting also came in high, at a little over $40/person.

-If we cut half of our diving expenses from the budget (assuming we spent half the money we spent on diving and instead used it on snorkeling or other day trips), that would bring our total travel budget for Honduras down all the way to $53.18/person/day.
+If we cut half of our scuba diving expenses from the budget (assuming we spent half the money we spent on diving and instead used it on snorkeling or other day trips), that would bring our total travel budget for Honduras down all the way to $53.18/person/day.

-Worth it, though: we wouldn’t take back the diving for anything.
+It was worth it, though: we wouldn’t take back the diving for anything.

 This number is made up of toiletries, laundry, a couple of t-shirts that Jeremy bought in a La Ceiba, and about $4/person in Honduras entrance fees.

-At almost double the daily price of affordable Guatemala, our travel budget for Honduras definitely put a dent into our overall travel budget.
+At almost double the daily price of affordable Guatemala, our travel budget for Honduras definitely put a dent into our overall backpacking budget.